alex-mcknight11/Programming-Language/README.md

 ## Known Bugs

-* Form result will only clear and show new code sometimes.
+* Form result will only clear and show only new result sometimes.

 ## License